The Official Website of the State of Arkansas

 What type of facilities can be built with grant funds?

 Most outdoor recreation facilities will be considered for funding.
+Please consult your application guide first and then a Project Officer if more information is needed.

 Can we apply for a grant again if we received a grant in the past?